Divorce in Malaysia

-The Act allows a married couple to file for divorce by filing a petition to the High Court.
+The Act allows a married couple to file for divorce by petitioning the High Court.

 Marriages are separated into two groups: